marteinn/The-Big-Username-Blacklist-JS/README.md

 ## How it works

-the-big-username-blacklist exposes a function named validate, you can use that function to see if a word is occuring in the The-Big-Username-Blacklist.
+the-big-username-blacklist exposes a function named validate, you can use that function to see if a word is occuring in the blacklist.

 ## Usage